Caregiving for Individuals with Dementia: Tips for Support and Well-being

 As we move into the later stages of dementia, it is crucial to understand what our loved ones are going through and to empower them with dignity and respect.

-Daily routines may become increasingly difficult, but strategies such as setting up a familiar or breaking down tasks into smaller steps can help promote independence.
+Daily routines may become increasingly difficult, but strategies such as setting up a familiar environment or breaking down tasks into smaller steps can help promote independence.

 Providing emotional support by validating their feelings and offering reassurance when needed is also important.